Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: The ALIGNED Method

 \subsection{ALIGNED Framework Overview}

-The ALIGNED framework (Figure~\ref{fig:framework}) integrates three components to balance data-knowledge inconsistencies through iterative refinement.
+The ALIGNED framework (Figure~\ref{fig:framework}) integrates three components to leverage reliable information from data and knowledge for predicting perturbation response and refining regulatory knowledge.
 The neural component $f_y$ is a neural network which predicts perturbation responses from input data, while the symbolic component $\mathcal{KB}$ performs symbolic reasoning over gene regulatory networks encoded as matrices (computed via Equation~\ref{eq:closure_matrix}).
 The adaptor $f_a$ learns to combine neural and symbolic predictions based on their relative reliability for each prediction.
+ALIGNED assumes that (i) when perturbation data is relatively more reliable than prior knowledge, the adaptor would increase reliance on the neural component, (ii) when the prior knowledge provides more reliable information, the symbolic component would contribute more to overall predictions.

 Training proceeds using both labelled and unlabelled data.
 We initialize components $f_y$ and $f_a$ by training them jointly on the labelled dataset.
 For each unlabelled input, the framework produces a neural and a symbolic prediction.
 In adaptive alignment, since these predictions may be inconsistent, the adaptor is trained to produce a binary indicator vector that selects which predictive source to trust for each output dimension.
 This creates an integrated neuro-symbolic prediction that combines results from both predictive sources.
 The framework then performs multiple iterations of alignment and bidirectional updates to neural and symbolic components.
 Using the neural-symbolic predictions, we re-train the neural component and perform knowledge refinement to the symbolic component.